ZMASLO/x220-coreboot-build/README.md

 # Coreboot for Lenovo ThinkPad X220

-Be sure to read official documentation of coreboot before atempting to flash.
+Be sure to read official [coreboot](https://www.coreboot.org/Board:lenovo/x220) documentation before atempting to flash.
 There is always a possibility that you could brick your ThinkPad X220 when trying to flash coreboot.

-*Be sure to back up your old BIOS
+*Be sure to back up your old BIOS*

 ## Features